Major in Early Childhood Education to Make A Difference in Your Community

 How to Prepare for Success

-Any experience working with children or schools will help lay the groundwork for your degree in early childhood education, and will also give you a chance to try out different settings and roles to see which one you like best.
-If you can, consider volunteering at an after-school program such as the Boys & Girls Club, or working as a tutor or teacher’s aide.
+Any experience working with children or schools will help lay the groundwork for your degree in early childhood education and will also give you a chance to try out different settings and roles to see which one you like best.
+If you can, consider volunteering at an after-school program such as the Boys & Girls Club or as a tutor or teacher’s aide.

-Strong communication skills are essential for anyone with a career in education, so taking classes in writing and communication will be extremely helpful.
-Your ECE major will likely require you to take classes in developmental psychology and pedagogy as well, so any background in those subjects will give you a leg up in your coursework as well.
-Finally, if you’re able, consider studying a second language.
-As the United States becomes more and more diverse, learning another language can help you be more relatable to your students.
+Strong communication skills are essential for anyone pursuing a career in education, so taking classes in writing and communication will be extremely helpful.
+Your ECE major will likely require you to take developmental psychology and pedagogy classes, too, so any background in those subjects will also give you a leg up in your coursework.
+Finally, consider studying a second language.
+As the United States becomes increasingly diverse, learning another language can help you be more relatable to your students.

 UNCF Schools to Consider